Pasteis de nata are sweet Portuguese custards tarts from Lisbon. Little puff pastries that you eat with coffee or tea.

 Now take a large plate and make it wet with a little water (do not dry the plate).
 Put the custard on the plate and put foil on it, to let it cool.
-This will prevent the custard drying out.
+This will prevent the custard from drying out.

 I used a puff pastry roll and sprinkle some cinnamon on the puff pastry.
 Roll it up again an cut into 12 equal pieces.

 Let them cool slightly and sprinkle with some icing sugar.
 Eat immediately.
 Delicious!

 Do you want to see how to make pasteis de nata, Portuguese custard tarts?
 Watch the instruction video below:

 This recipe shows you how to make pasteis de nata also known as pasteis de Belem which are custard puff pastries from Portugal.
 Video included.